-A shareholder has the right to have a matter falling within the competence of the General Meeting of Shareholders addressed by the meeting, if the shareholder so demands in writing from the Board by the date announced on Finnair's internet site.
+A shareholder has the right to have a matter falling within the competence of the General Meeting of Shareholders addressed by the meeting, if the shareholder so demands in writing from the Board by the date announced on Finnair's website.

-The minutes of the General Meeting of Shareholders and the voting results, if any, shall be made available to shareholders on Finnair's internet site within two weeks of the meeting.
+The minutes of the General Meeting of Shareholders and the voting results, if any, shall be made available to shareholders on Finnair's website within two weeks of the meeting.

-2016 Annual General Meeting
+2017 Annual General Meeting

-Finnair's AGM 2016 was held in Helsinki on 17 March.
-A total of 320 shareholders, representing 66 per cent of the shares and voting rights of the company, participated either in person or by proxy representatives.
+Finnair's AGM 2017 was held in Helsinki on 16 March.
+A total of 263 shareholders, representing 69.5 per cent of the shares and voting rights of the company, participated either in person or by proxy representatives.
 All Board members, candidates for Board membership and the auditors of the company were present in the meeting.